jazzband/wagtailmenus/README.md

             original_menu_tag)
 ```

-These modifications would result in the following HTML output when rendering a ContactPage in a main menu:
+These change would result in the following HTML output when rendering a `ContactPage` instance in a main menu:

 ```html
 	<li class=" dropdown">